gregor-smith/fallible/README.md

 })
 ```

-A number of higher order functions are provided that ease working with throwing functions by wrapping them to return `Result`s instead.
-All of these functions also have equivalents for `async` functions:
+A number of higher order functions are provided that ease working with functions that can throw by wrapping them to return `Result`s instead.
+All of these functions also have `async` equivalents:

 ```typescript
 class ExampleError {}